 Vagabonding and the Art of Living Curiously with Rolf Potts Episode #122

 Rolf Potts is a travel writer, essayist, adventurer and teacher.
 I discovered Rolf Potts from listening to Tim Ferriss.
 Rolf’s book, Vagabonding: An Uncommon Guide to The Art of Long-Term World Travel is attributed by Ferriss as the basis for his stick-it-to-the man 4-Hour Workweek.

 I sat down with Rolf Potts over Skype from our Joy Bus to learn from him about learning to live curiously.
-Potts calls rural Salina, KS home after having his pick of equitably frugal options abroad.
+Potts calls rural Salina, KS home after having his pick of equitable frugal options abroad.
 His Mid-West roots pulled him back to be near family and friends.

 Key insights from Rolf